Glossary

 POROSITY

 The amount of space between soil particles.
+Ideal soil contains 50% pore space for adequate water and air flow.

 POTASSIUM